3 Indian women entrepreneurs to fly to US on AIRSWEEE fellowship | Devdiscourse

 Three Indian women entrepreneurs were on Monday selected as part of a fellowship programme that will allow them to visit the United States and get hands-on experience on the working of globally successful firms, officials said.
-The All India Roadshow on Women's Economic Empowerment through Entrepreneurship (AIRSWEEE) is a programme supported by the US Embassy in India.
+The All India Roadshow on Women's Economic Empowerment through Entrepreneurship (AIRSWEEE), a TiE Global's marquee programme, is supported by the US Embassy in India.
 It seeks to not only economically empower women but also promote gender equity and boost their self-confidence.

 The winners are Zaiba Sarang (29), Shraddha Sinha Khare (40) and Tharakeshwari Palanisamy (39), according to AIRSWEEE team which had announced the fellowship last year.
 The winners of the fully-funded fellowship were announced on Monday during the opening session of the three-day 'Women Entrepreneurs Conclave 3.0' here.